surjit/jpauli.github.io/_carew/posts/2015-03-24-zoom-on-php-objects.md

 You don't like it ?
 Destroy your own objects by yourself !
 This is the only way to master `__destruct()` calls.
 If you leave PHP destroy your objects for you, don't come complaining about the procedure that has been matured for years, you always have the choice of destroying yourself your objects, to master the order of destructs (I tell this because here again, we've been filled tons of bug reports about PHP objects destructors beeing called "strangely").

 However, in case of any fatal error, PHP will not call any destructor, because a fatal error is likely to have left the Zend Engine in an unstable state, and calling destructors will run user code that may access pointers that are invalid now, and then crash PHP.
 We prefer having something stable, and thus we chose not to call destructors in such cases.
-Things could change in PHP7 about that.

->> In case of fatal error, PHP will not call any destructor
+> In case of fatal error, PHP will not call any destructor

 About recursion also : PHP has not many recursion protection.
 The only ones that exist are about `__get()` and `__set()`.
 If you happen, somewhere in the stack frame of your destructor, to destroy an object of your own : you'll find yourself into an infinite recursion loop that will exaust your process stack size (usually 8Kb, *ulimit -s*), and crash PHP.